15 Mistakes That Are Ruining Your Frozen French Fries

 Make sure to set your oven or air fryer to the right temperature before adding those fries.
 This habit ensures even heat distribution from the get-go.

 Think of preheating as giving your fries a head start.
-It’s the ticket to achieving a beautifully crisp exterior and fluffy interior.
+It’s the ticket to achieving a perfectly crisp exterior and fluffy interior.
 Remember, the hotter the cooking environment, the better the crunch!
+Avoid the common cold start mistake, and your fries will thank you.

 2. Overcrowding the Pan